By Sonya Rahders • April 08, 2019•Careers, Nonprofits and the Public Interest, Law School, Internships and Clerkships

 Ms. JD is pleased to announce that applications are now open for the 2019 Summer Public Interest Scholarship Competition!

-The winners of the 2019 Public Interest Scholarship Competition will each receive a small scholarship to go towards their summer living expenses as they pursue careers in public interest law.
+The recipients of the 2019 Public Interest Scholarship Competition will each receive a scholarship, up to $5,000 per recipient, to go towards their summer living expenses as they pursue careers in public interest law.
 Ms. JD is thrilled to continue our support of women pursuing public interest careers and soften the burden faced by folks who accept public interest internships, which are often unpaid.

 - The Scholarship is open to all law students who currently identify as women, or who have previously lived as a woman (or girl) and now identify as non-binary.